Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Organizations The Lionsberg Way.md

 # Organizations The Lionsberg Way
 **Organizations The Lionsberg Way** describes pattens, processes, and tools that help [[Sovereign]] and [[Autonomous]] [[Individuals]] form and organize independent and autonomous [[Group|Groups]] and [[Organization|Organizations]].

-We are co-creating these recommendations in concert with various sovereigns in the coalition, and intend to continously improve them to reflect the [[Current Best Understanding]] of the [[Community]].
+We are co-creating these recommendations in concert with various sovereigns in the coalition, and intend to continuously improve them to reflect the [[Current Best Understanding]] of the [[Community]].

 In the context of the [[Lionsberg Integrated Delivery System]], you may also hear Groups or Organizations referred to as Integrated Program Delivery Teams [[IPD Teams]].
-These are relatively interchangable [[Word Tool|Word Tools]] meant to point at autonomous groups collaborating in service of a Goal.
+These are relatively interchangeable [[Word Tool|Word Tools]] meant to point at autonomous groups collaborating in service of a Goal.

 ## Purpose of Organizations
 Organizations emerge to help groups of people accomplish what individuals cannot accomplish in isolation.